delegate365/Reports/README.md

 [![link](./Samples/reports-completed.png)](./Samples/reports-completed.png "Click to enlarge")

 The report generation can take some minutes, depending on the size of data.
 The generated reort files are available for 7 days are are automatically deleted after that time.
 If the configuration is set to send a direct download link, this link is valid for 24 hours.
-Users can directly open the generated report then as shown in thie sample here.
+Users can directly open the generated report as shown in the email notification sample here.

 [![link](./Samples/report-notification.png)](./Samples/report-notification.png "Click to enlarge")

-There is no file backup, so pls. download the files if needed within the valid time frame.
-Find a list of all available reports with sample report files here.
+There is no file backup of reports.
+So, download the files if needed within the valid time frame.
+Find a list of all available reports with sample report files below.

 ## Report Overview